stephenc-5/stephenc-5.github.io/README.md

-# Online Portfolio
+# Current Projects

-Here you will find links to my CIS projects.
+Links are provided below to my current projects.
+Please feel free to browse at your leisure.

 ## CIS 192 - Project 1: Tribute Page